Case Study · Salesforce Negotiation · US Retail

 Fredrik Filipsson

-Fredrik Filipsson is the co-founder of Redress Compliance, a leading independent advisory firm specialising in Oracle, Microsoft, SAP, IBM, and Salesforce licensing.
-With over 20 years of experience in software licensing and contract negotiations — including tenures at IBM, SAP, and Oracle — Fredrik has helped hundreds of organisations, including numerous Fortune 500 companies, optimise costs, defend against audits, and secure favourable terms with major software vendors.
+Fredrik Filipsson is the co-founder of Redress Compliance, with over 20 years of experience in software licensing and contract negotiations, including tenures at IBM, SAP, and Oracle.
+He has helped hundreds of organisations optimise Salesforce costs, defend against audits, and secure favourable terms through independent, vendor-neutral advisory.

 ← Back to Salesforce Knowledge Hub